 There are currently thousands of opportunities in the legal sector, making it the perfect career path for smart, switched-on individuals who want to make a difference.

-We offer a range of benefits that will help a new member join the legal sector and start a new career within weeks.
+We offer a range of benefits that will help anyone in the legal finance and management sector.

 What is legal finance and accounting?

 Law firms or legal providers that offer legal services are regulated (e.g. by the Solicitors Regulation Authority) to maintain the public trust and the ethical delivery of legal services.
 Solicitors often receive and hold their client’s money as part of a legal service e.g. buying a house.
 There are prescriptive governance rules to ensure the protection of these client monies whilst being held by a solicitor.
 When receiving client funds the funds must be held in a “client” account.
 The Solicitors Accounts Rules 2011 set out the detailed treatment and rules that must be followed in dealing with client monies.

 A Legal Cashier is a specialist type of bookkeeper who works in law firms and is responsible for the accounting and finance functions of a solicitor's practice such as recording day-to-day financial transactions and ensuring compliance with the Solicitors' Accounts Rules.
 The term "Legal Cashier" is in common use within the legal profession in England and Wales.
 Nearly all firms that transact client money will have a legal cashier, or in larger firms, a team of cashiers.
 They are a pivotal role in a law firm.

 If you are interested in working in the legal industry, but not interested in becoming a solicitor and practising law, there is a unique opportunity to develop or start a career in the business management and accounting of a law firm.